1. AIRPORT / ARRIVAL

 In the Rainforest the dry and rainy seasons are the same as the mountains and highlands however the temperature is higher and about the same year round, with an average temperature of 21-30º C / 70-86º F.

 During the tour you will see and meet many locals, especially kids, and it is always nice to bring for them some gifts like: Pencils, pens, crayons, note books, toys, used clothes, shoes, lap tops, etc, etc. FOR OUR MEDICAL TREKS, WE ALSO NEED ALL KINDS OF MEDICAL SUPPLIES, MEDICINES, VITAMINS, ETC, ETC. Anything that you could bring will be very welcome!!!

 If you would like to help with our social projects, we are in need of couriers to help us deliver Donations/Items to Peru.
 Please let me know if you can bring an extra bag on your next trip.

-Every year some of our clients and friends bring gifts which we deliver in a poor area in Cusco or in a poor village in the countryside.
+Every year some of our clients and friends bring gifts which we collect and when having enough we deliver in a poor area in Cusco or in a poor village in the countryside.
 We also support poor Schools and Kinder Gardens with volunteers and donations

 You can read more about our projects and see some pictures at the next links: